BLavery/miniSerial/README.md

 # miniSerial
 Very lean software-based Serial substitute.

-This library was designed for STM32F030F4P6 ARM M0 board, which is limited to 16k of flash, and has difficulty fitting in the regular Serial function in your sketches.
+This library was designed for STM32F030F4P6 ARM M0 board, which is limited to 16k of flash, and has difficulty compiling the regular Serial function into your sketches.
 MiniSerial has a minimal flash footprint, and uses no interrupts.
 Its functions are simple, and do NOT align with the "println()" type functions of regular Serial, because the print functionality is code-expensive.

 Baudrate is configurable.
 19200 looks ideal.
 Pins are configurable, and are driven only by digitalWrite and digitalRead.